-The funeral director factor
+The funeral director

 The no-frills alternative

 An increasingly popular option nowadays is the dispensation of a funeral service altogether.
 Instead, people opt for a direct cremation, which simply involves the cremation of the body into a simple urn and the necessary paperwork.
-As well as being far more affordable than a traditional funeral, it also gives the family the flexibility to hold a wake in their own home (or other location) at a time and date of their choosing.
+As well as being far more affordable than a traditional funeral, it also gives the family the flexibility to hold a wake in their own home (or another location) at a time and date of their choosing.
 This can be especially attractive when friends and family are scattered far and wide and may find it difficult to come together at short notice.

 A funeral can be as expensive or affordable as you choose to make it.
 Whichever route you decide to take, make sure you have researched all of the options available to you and settle for a service, and funeral director, that’s right for your situation.
 If you need any advice during the process, feel free to give us a call on 01983 754387 and we’ll be happy to help.